-PQ expresses the degree of similarity of practical power supply with ideal power supply.
-1. If PQ is good then any load connected to the electric network runs efficiently without decreasing its performance.
-2. If PQ is poor then any load connected to the network leads either to the failure of the equipment or reduction in its lifetime and performance.
-In order to prevent the consequences of poor PQ and to improve the utility performance the electric power are analyzed to resolve the PQ issues in order to determine the efficient compensation technique.
+Power Quality to expresses the degree of similarity of practical power supply with ideal power supply.
+1. If PQ is good then any load connected to the electric network runs efficiently without decreasing its performance and increase the life.
+2. If Power Quality is poor means less then standard data, then any load connected to the network leads either to the failure of the equipment or reduction in its lifetime and performance.
+In order to prevent the consequences of poor Power Quality.
+To improve the utility performance of the electric power are we analyzed to resolve the PQ issues in order to determine the efficient compensation technique.